bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcAlignment/Documentation.md

 Contemporary alignment design almost always implements a 2.5 dimension approach.

 The resulting and documented geometry might be very precise or just good enough to meet safety thresholds.
-This depends on factors like priorities of the management, date of the design - existing alignments might have been more then 50 years ago - or software tools used.
+This depends on factors like priorities of the management, date of the design - existing alignments might have been designed more then 50 years ago - or software tools used.
 Working with legacy data in a high precision BIM model requires a good understanding of these factors.

 **Distinction between business modeling and IFC core geometry**